Emilia111/Getting_data/CodeBook.md

 ### 2nd data set
 This dataset has been built as a dataframe called dataset2 in the script.
 This script also writes it in a txt file called dataset2.txt
-Although the names of the columns are the same that in the previous dataset, they mean something different.
-The columns that are not neither Activites nor Subject, have the average for each activity and each subject.
+Although the names of the columns are the same as in the previous dataset, they mean something different.
+The columns that are not neither Activites nor Subject, are the average for each activity and each subject.
 That is why there are only 180 rows: 30 people times 6 activities.
+There is no need to explain again the variables, they are the same as before but now they measure the average for each activity and each subject.
+Before the measured its value for each activity and each subject.